usaarhat/wwc/resources/completed-notebooks/pywarmup-session2.md

 print (word_counter['jump'])
 ```

-Similar `list`, you can also set the values of a dictionary using comprehension, the following [**dictionary comprehension**](https://www.python.org/dev/peps/pep-0274/) achieves the same result as the for-loop we have above:
+Similar to `list`, you can also set the values of a dictionary using comprehension, the following [**dictionary comprehension**](https://www.python.org/dev/peps/pep-0274/) achieves the same result as the for-loop we have above:

 ```python
 sent = 'the quick brown fox jumps over the lazy dog'.split()